zaiisao/Documentation/en/Recording/recording_java.md

 <tr><td><code>isMixingEnabled</code></td>
 <td><p>Enables the audio- or video-mixing mode:</p>
 <ul>
-<li>false: (Default) Enable the individual mode (audio).
+<li>false: (Default) Enables the individual mode (audio).
 The bitrate and audio channel number of the recording file are the same as those of the original audio stream.</li>
-<li>true: Enable the composite mode (video).
+<li>true: Enables the composite mode (video).
 The sample rate, bitrate, and audio channel number of the recording file are the same as the highest level of those of the original audio streams.</li>
 </ul>
 <p>If the composite mode is enabled:</p>
 <div><ul>